-The harm caused by tobacco, alcohol and other drugs is a major public health problem for Indigenous Australians.
+The harm caused by tobacco, alcohol and other drugs is a major public health problem for First Nations Australians.

-Nationally, tobacco smoking was responsible for 20 per cent of Indigenous deaths and 12.1 per cent of Indigenous burden of disease in 2003.
+Nationally, tobacco smoking was responsible for 20 per cent of Indigenous deaths and 12.1 per cent of First Nations Australians burden of disease in 2003.
 These smoking-related deaths and illnesses are preventable.

-Alcohol is the leading risk factor for mental disease and injury for Indigenous Australians and Indigenous people are hospitalised for alcohol misuse at around four times the national rate.
+Alcohol is the leading risk factor for mental disease and injury for First Nations Australians and First Nations Australian people are hospitalised for alcohol misuse at around four times the national rate.

 Rates of long-term leaded petrol sniffing increased throughout the 1990s, resulting in higher levels of related illness and death.
 For example, brain injuries from petrol sniffing were thought to be the lead cause of disability amongst the peoples of the Anangu Pitjantjatjara lands of South Australia.